Sorry, you need to enable JavaScript to visit this website.

 Eric Signoff, MD, Noelle Boctor, MD, and David K. Barnes, MD, FACE |

 A 61-year-old patient presented to the emergency department (ED) complaining of weakness with findings of shuffling gait, slurred speech, delayed response to questions, and inability to concentrate or make eye contact.
 A stroke alert was activated and a neurosurgeon evaluated the patient via teleconsult.
-There was no intracranial hemorrhage identified on non-contrast computed tomography (CT) of the head and the neurosurgeon recommended administering Tenecteplase (TNK).
-Thirty minutes after TNK administration, laboratory tests showed that the patient’s alcohol level was 433 mg/dL, a potentially fatal level.
+There was no intracranial hemorrhage identified on non-contrast computed tomography (CT) of the head and the neurosurgeon recommended administering Tenecteplase (TNKase).
+Thirty minutes after TNKase administration, laboratory tests showed that the patient’s alcohol level was 433 mg/dL, a potentially fatal level.
 The patient was admitted to the intensive care unit (ICU) for close monitoring.
 A repeat CT scan was performed and revealed a new subdural hemorrhage.
 The neurosurgeon was updated, conservative treatment was recommended, and the patient recovered slowly.
 The commentary highlights how “stroke chameleons,” “stroke mimics,” and biases contribute to stroke misdiagnosis and strategies to identify “stroke mimics” and improve stroke diagnosis.

 WebM&M Cases